Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-see-node-inventory/guide.en-gb.md

 You can:

 - use the quick search to find an item by name
 - use **Filters** for advanced searches

-Example: list all non-production nodes by applying the following filters:
+For example, you can list all non-production nodes by applying the following filters:

 - **Status**: Decommissioned, Inventory, Failed, Planned
 - **Role**: server

 ![netbox-devices-filters](images/02-netbox-devices-filters.png){.thumbnail}